grok-rs/waitup/docs/TUTORIALS.md

 ## Tutorial 6: Kubernetes Integration

-Learn to use wait-for in Kubernetes environments.
+Learn to use waitup in Kubernetes environments.

 ### Prerequisites
 - Completed Tutorial 5